f5devcentral/f5-big-iq-lab/docs/class4/module4/lab1.rst

 3. Connect via ``SSH`` to the system *Ubuntu Lamp Server*.

-4. Edit the hosts file and make sure only the ``big-iq-cm-2.example.com`` is not commented with a ``#``.
+4. Edit the hosts file and make sure **ONLY** the ``big-iq-cm-2.example.com`` is not commented with a ``#``.

-.. warning:: Double check the IP addresses of the new secondary BIG-IQ and update it if necessary
+.. warning:: Double check the IP addresses of the new secondary BIG-IQ and update it if necessary.
+In below example 10.1.1.9 and 10.1.10.9 are used.

 .. code::